Explore Our Impactful Work in Sabah | Hopes Malaysia

 top of page

-Discover the transformative impact we've made in rural Sabah through our sustainable initiatives
+Discover the transformative impact we're creating in rural Sabah

 A Summary of Our Community Impact Since 2016

-Click on the button below to view a map of our NGO’s footprint, highlighting the locations of our projects, beneficiaries, and a gallery of our completed sustainable community work in rural Sabah.
+Click the button below to view an interactive map of Hopes Malaysia Impact Hub’s programme footprint — showcasing the locations of our initiatives, community beneficiaries, and a gallery of completed sustainable programmes across rural Sabah.

 >40